typinghare/budget-wise-cpp-bhcc/README.md

 # BudgetWise

 > This is the final project of the **_2023FA CSC-284-WB_** in BHCC.
-The requirements of this project are in [Google Docs](https://docs.google.com/document/d/1h_e2R88jX2n8EN1o4uLtIx0yrgCMuwTPUCg5vXB3qNA/edit).
+The requirements of this project are on [Google Docs](https://docs.google.com/document/d/1h_e2R88jX2n8EN1o4uLtIx0yrgCMuwTPUCg5vXB3qNA/edit).
 This is a **private repository** on [GitHub](https://github.com/typinghare/advanced-cpp-bhcc/tree/main/src/final).

 BudgetWise serves as an intuitive graphical tool designed for effective budget and expense tracking.
 Empowering users with the ability to effortlessly input both income and expenses, the platform offers seamless categorization and subcategorization features.
 Dive into insightful charts that provide a comprehensive overview of total income and expenses within specified categories or subcategories.
 For a more in-depth understanding of BudgetWise, explore the detailed [User Story](docs/user_story.md).
 Experience financial management with ease, precision, and visual clarity.

+See the [Changelog](./docs/changelog.md) to find the specific timeline and updates of this project.

 ## TimeLine